spsphulse/My-Portfolio/_posts/2021-03-28-scraping-the-louvre-in-one-line-of-code.md

 title: Scraping the entire louvre library in one line of code
 ---

 A couple of days ago, I came across this [hackernews post](https://news.ycombinator.com/item?id=26599830).
-What an amazing new!
+What an amazing news!
 The entire collection of Louvre has been made public [here](https://collections.louvre.fr/en/).
 I attempt to download the entire library.
 Took a short [screencast](https://youtu.be/N84oRhc5zhg) as I began this download.
 Recoded & Annotated with Camtasia.

 Lets get started!